lifthrasiir/angolmois/INTERNALS.md

 supported with a similar caveat as variable BPM.
 You can specify a STOP time as a multiple of 192nd of measure (`#STOPxx` and channel `09`) or milliseconds (`#STP`).
-Angolmois will choose one of them arbitrarily if they are in the same position.[^3]
+Angolmois will choose one of them arbitrarily if they are in the same position.[^3] Negative STOP time is ignored just like zero BPM.

-Negative STOP time will cause a crash.
-Do not try this at home.

 [^3]: The current implementation does have a preference for milliseconds, but
       this behavior may change without a notice.